HL7/davinci-ecdx/input/pagecontent/task-based-approach.md

 The current state of healthcare data exchange is typically limited to a single, well-known and pre-established purpose-of-use (POU).
 The CDex Task Data Request Profile defines an optional element that represents the purpose of use( POU) for the requested data with a [CDex Purpose of Use Value Set] containing a small number of codes.
 The intent of this element is to define a potentially new way to exchange data with a dynamically defined POU.

 If this element is supported by the Data Source, it permits POU codes to be communicated dynamically in the individual Task based queries which may even differ from the ‘default’ purpose of use for that data consuming system.
-It allows the The Data Source to make necessary decisions about whether to provide the information at all or whether/how to filter the information.
+It allows the Data Source to make necessary decisions about whether to provide the information at all or whether/how to filter the information.
 The examples illustrate how this input element is used.

 #### Work Queues